kapilsh/kapilsh.github.io/_posts/2024-08-09-deep-dive-into-triton-internals-2.md

 ### Other passes

-There are a number of other passes that are applies and reader is encouraged to explore them further on their own.
+There are a number of other passes that are applied and reader is encouraged to explore them further on their own.

 ## Final Thoughts